wapert/udpProxy/README.md

 # udpProxy
-An udp proxy that can be set via REST API
+An udp proxy that can be set via REST API.
+The proxy is written in Golang.

 References:
 https://github.com/crosbymichael/proxy